atheermoh/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects

-## These projects are part of IBM AI Engineering assignments and Projects
+## These projects are part of IBM AI Engineering Professional Certification assignments and Projects